AireshBhat/NetworkAnalytics/README.md

 ## API:
 ```
-1. Create a REST client for a temporary basis to test the UI
+1. Create a REST API and UI
 2. Shift to GraphQL if need be based on progress
 ```